 Example: You’re not hauling a load and you’re not dispatched.
 You get into an accident when you miss a stop sign.
 Non-trucking liability can help you cover your legal obligation to the other driver.

 Pollution coverage can help you take care of your obligation to clean up the environment following an accident.
 Environmental clean-up can get expensive.

-Example: You wreck your dump truck, and the load of gravel you’re hauling spills into a nearby creek.
+Example: You wreck your dump truck, and the load you’re hauling spills into a nearby creek.
 Pollution coverage can help cover the costs of cleaning up the environment.

 General liability can help you cover lawsuits about things like bodily injury or property damage that aren’t the result of you driving your dump truck.
 Read your policy to find out what is and isn’t covered.
 Things like slander and libel or delivering a load to the wrong place can be covered.

 Example: A customer trips and falls on your premises, resulting in a broken arm and concussion.
 They decide to sue you.

 These are some of the main coverages you can consider for your dump trucks, although they might not be the only coverages you need for your business.
 It’s important to protect your investment in your trucks – they’re a crucial part of your business, after all.
 Different losses are covered by different coverages, which is why it’s important that you read through your policies to find out what is and isn’t covered.

 Our transportation insurance experts can help you get the insurance you need to protect your vehicle.
 Get started with insurance quotes by filling out our online form, giving us a call, or messaging us on LiveChat.
 We’re committed to helping trucking businesses get great insurance at a great rate, and we’re also committed to making insurance easy.